rajputs37/react-solid-signals/README.md

   </div>
 }
 ```
 `elseIfs` prop is an array of sub-arrays.
-The sub-arrays will have exactly 2 arguments and the following type
+The sub-arrays will have exactly 2 elements and the following type
 ```
 type ShowElseIfs = Array<[() => boolean, JSX.Element]>;
 ```
-The first entry in the array is a function whose return type is boolean, the second entry is a JSX element.
+The first element in the array is a function whose return type is boolean, the second element is a JSX element.
-If any of the first encountered subArray consition is true then the jsx element corresponding to that condition will be displayed.
+If any of the first encountered subArray condition is true then the jsx element corresponding to that condition will be displayed.